codemismatch/rubylearning/content/pages/tutorials/rails-routes-controllers.md

 - Add model validations and watch the controller handle failures.
 - Write request specs (or system tests) to cover the happy path.

-When you’re comfortable with the request cycle, carry on to [Chapter R3: Hotwire views & feedback](/tutorials/rails-hotwire-feedback/).
+When you&rsquo;re comfortable with the request cycle, carry on to [Chapter R3: Hotwire views & feedback](/tutorials/rails-hotwire-feedback/).